 AMD Motherboard buyers guide

 Just like with any component you need to make sure that you choose a motherboard that is compatible with your CPU.
-In this guide, we will be focussing our attention on motherboards for AMD CPUs.
+In this guide, we will be focussing our attention on motherboards for AMD PROCESSORS.

 There are three main factors to consider when choosing a new motherboard, the socket, the chipset and the size.
 You can see each of these three characteristics listed on the motherboard homepage on the Scan website and this guide will explain what you need to look out for.

-1 Socket
+Intel Socket

 Motherboard Sockets